We Live Because Everything Else Does

 Jean’s experience exemplifies Wagamese’s point: “We live because everything else does.
 If we were to choose collectively to live that teaching, the energy of our change of consciousness would heal each of us – and heal the planet.”

-I encourage each of you to find simple ways to mend your webs, whether with the earth, your families and groups of which you’re a part, or caring for those without rights and protections in your country and the world.
+I encourage each of you to find simple ways to weave your webs, whether with the earth, your families and groups of which you’re a part, or caring for those without rights and protections in your country and the world.

 Do not underestimate the power of even one action taken every day or every week.
 Every action you do contributes to the change of consciousness that heals us and the planet.